toohighonthehog/RJScraperScript/readme.md

 ## Need to make faster.
 ##       Differentiate between lookup failure and an affirmative null result.
 ## Log file to timestamped filename
-## if a strict <filename>-<target langugage> file doesn't already exist copy the largest srt to make it.
+## if a strict <filename>-<target language> file doesn't already exist copy the largest srt to make it.
 ## Now retrieves subtitles from a local store if they exist and appends a (LR) suffix.
 ## Removed unused variables (especially from functions)
 ## Add a move/copy option to the below, with MOVE as default to 'move_files_by_extension' function.
 Rename it too.